-Having studied at the 2 day taught element of the CSP recommended /ATACP Accredited Foundation Programme in Aquatic Therapy students would receive a certificate of attendance but not a qualification as such - there are further practical and exam parts only open to HCPC registered Physiotherapists which need to be successfully completed in order to achieve accreditation.
+Having studied at the 2 day taught element of the ATACP Accredited Foundation Programme in Aquatic Therapy students would receive a certificate of attendance but not a qualification as such - there are further practical and exam parts only open to HCPC registered Physiotherapists which need to be successfully completed in order to achieve accreditation.

-Although it is not mandatory for Physiotherapists to undergo formal post graduate training in Aquatic Therapy, both the CSP and ATACP recommend the Accredited Foundation programme as a robust route for developing capability and competency in aquatic therapy practice, particularly given the lack of undergraduate training.
+Although it is not mandatory for Physiotherapists to undergo formal post graduate training in Aquatic Therapy, the ATACP recommend the Accredited Foundation programme as a robust route for developing capability and competency in aquatic therapy practice, particularly given the lack of undergraduate training.

 The ATACP highlights that each individual has a responsibility to work within their scope of practice.
 Therefore if a Physiotherapist were required to work in a pool and has not yet undertaken learning and development in line with ATACP Guidance on Good Practice, the ATACP recommends that he or she should be directly supervised by a Physiotherapist whose learning and development does fulfil these requirements.

 please click the button to reach the page on the ATACP website with information about the full ATACP Foundation Accreditation Process

 Scroll down to read the Aims and learning outcomes for the taught element of the course by way of information on it.

 the course is based around the ATACP publication ‘Guidance on Good Practice in Aquatic Physiotherapy 2015’, (available from the ATACP website, free to ATACP members or cost of £20 to non-members) and forms the taught element of the Foundation Programme in Aquatic Therapy.

 “To equip a physiotherapist with the knowledge and clinical reasoning skills necessary to work safely and unsupervised in a pool”.

 LEARNING OUTCOMES - On completion of the course the participant should be able to: -: